 How AI Coding Agents Work

 Most developers have used an AI coding assistant.
-Fewer understand how AI coding agents actually work under the hood — and why the difference matters for what you can trust them to do unsupervised.
-By 2026, 55% of professional engineers regularly use AI agents according to the Pragmatic Engineer survey, but adoption without understanding leads to misuse, poor results, and missed opportunities.
+Fewer understand how AI coding agents actually work under the hood and why the difference matters for what you can trust them to do unsupervised.
+In 2026, 55% of professional engineers regularly use AI agents according to the Pragmatic Engineer survey, but adoption without understanding leads to misuse, poor results, and missed opportunities.

-This guide explains the six core concepts that determine what an AI coding agent can and cannot do — so you can choose the right tool and use it effectively.
+This guide explains the six core concepts that determine what an AI coding agent can and cannot do, so you can choose the right tool and use it effectively.

 “I use agents for pretty much all coding work.
 Claude Code open in the terminal to drive work, IDE open to review changes.
-The agent does the writing — I do the reviewing.”
+The agent does the writing.
+I do the reviewing.”

-— Staff engineer, Pragmatic Engineer AI Tooling Survey 2026
+Source: Staff engineer, Pragmatic Engineer AI Tooling Survey 2026

 The agent loop